yeti0904/yedit/README.md

 # The UI
 <img src="pic/clock.png">
-this part of the UI shows you the time<br>
+this part of the UI shows you the time<br><br>
 <img src="pic/mem.png">
-this part of the UI shows you the percentage of your memory used<br>
+this part of the UI shows you the percentage of your memory used<br><br>
 <img src="pic/filename.png">
-this part of the UI shows you the filename/path of the currently open file<br>
+this part of the UI shows you the filename/path of the currently open file<br><br>